Skip to main content

 11. Security

 Data is encrypted in transit (TLS 1.2+) and at rest.
 Access is controlled by Clerk authentication with session tokens.
 We conduct periodic security reviews and maintain access logs.
 If we become aware of a data breach that poses risk to individuals, we will notify the ICO within 72 hours and affected users without undue delay.
+For full details, see our Security & Data Protection page.

 12. International transfers